yossTheDev/removerized/README.md

 You should have received a copy of the GNU General Public License along with Removerized.
 If not, see <https://www.gnu.org/licenses/>.
 ```

+## Credits

+This project uses `imgly/background-removal-js`, which is licensed under the GNU Affero General Public License v3.0.
+For more details, visit the official repository: <https://github.com/imgly/background-removal-js>